Maximize Profits with Search Arbitrage on Autopilot: Guide to 37%+ Returns

 The Scaling Process

-For this type of campaigns, the scaling process isn’t necessarily vertical.
+For this type of campaign, the scaling process isn’t necessarily vertical.
 Meaning that you shift the daily budget from $50 to $200.
 Even though the risks of having the campaign screwed up by this change isn’t present, it is still best to distribute the spend into multiple campaigns – scale horizontally.

 Doing such a horizontal scale gives you more chances of finding a better match between your “campaigns + ads” and the traffic source optimization algorithm.
 It rarely can happen that two or more identical campaigns end up competing with each other – you would need to have 50+ identical camps to risk that.